 # Upper stylus off

-xinput disable "Jieli Technology USB Composite Device Stylus"
+xinput disable "Jieli Technology USB Composite Device Stylus stylus"

 # Main screen on